 Go to your Windows search bar and type “Disk”, click on “Disk Clean-up”, select the drive that you want to clean, and move on.

 Defragment your HDD Drives

 Mechanical hard drives get fragmented as you use them due to the way they work.
-Fragmentation may cause your files to load slower and your system to feel more sluggish in the case you’re using an HDD instead of SSD as your main drive.
+Fragmentation may cause your files to load slower and your system to feel more sluggish in the case you’re using an HDD instead of an SSD as your main drive.

 Fragmentation happens when you constantly write and delete data on your drive.
 Your files get scattered around the drive in small parts of themselves which makes it harder for your drive to access them.

-That of course, was an extremely simple explanation of how fragmentation works, but I think you get it.
+That of course was an extremely simple explanation of how fragmentation works, but I think you get it.